BA Comparative Literatures and Cultures and Russian (QR43)

 Additionally, you will have a wide choice of optional units based in the culture of a single language or a combination of cultures.
 Teaching is informed by staff research interests, and you will be taught by experts in their fields.

 You will follow a structured language course in Russian, as well as explore the rich literature, cinema, history, thought, politics, religion and visual culture of Russian-speaking countries and communities.
 You will spend your third year abroad in a country where Russian is widely spoken, extending your language skills and cultural knowledge.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

 In your final year you will complete an innovative, supervised, independent project consisting of an extended essay on a topic of your choice and a public-facing element presented to the entire cohort.